coreos/torus/README.md

 make
 ```

-Either way you'll find the binaries `agro`, `agromount` and `agroblock`.
+Either way you'll find the binaries `agro`, `agroctl` and `agroblock`.

 ### 1) Get etcd
 You need a *v3.0* [etcd](https://github.com/coreos/etcd), as agro uses the v3 API natively and depends on some fixes therein.
 [etcd v3.0.0-beta.0](https://github.com/coreos/etcd/releases/tag/v3.0.0-beta.0) or above is required.

 3.0 natively understands the v3 API.
+To run a single node cluster locally, etcd is ready to work:

 ```
 etcd --data-dir /tmp/etcd
 ```

-[Clustering etcd v3.0 is left as an exercise to the reader](https://github.com/coreos/etcd/blob/master/Documentation/op-guide/clustering.md) but it's a pretty common thing to do if you're running on CoreOS.
+[Clustering etcd v3.0 for high availability is documented by the etcd project](https://github.com/coreos/etcd/blob/master/Documentation/op-guide/clustering.md) but it's a pretty common thing to do if you're running on CoreOS.

 ### 2) init